thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 You said:
 I don’t learn or adapt except when humans retrain me.

-"Believe me because I say so."
+"Believe me, because I say so."

 ChatGPT said:
 That’s exactly the phrase that sits at the heart of why this feels slippery.